5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 ![](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Pics/BootPicker.png)

 ## Introduction
 This is my EFI Folder for the Z490 Vision G Board I've been working on refining since September 2020, using Dortania's OpenCore Install Guide as well as ACPI Hotpatches from Daliansky's "OC-Little" Repo.
 I dumped the system DSDT for research and then added the missing components to tweak and fine tune the config.
-This is the most sophisticated Z490 Vision G EFI out there to date.
-Doesn't require FakePCIID to get the Intel I225 Gigabit Ethernet Controller working!
+Doesn't require FakePCIID to get the Intel I225 2.5 Gigabit Ethernet Controller working.
+This is without a doubt the most sophisticated Z490 Vision G EFI out there on Github to date!

 Sucessfully running with macOS High Sierra, Catalina, as well as the latest build of Big Sur (11.2.3).
 It contains three configs – one for each OS.
 Enjoy.